jarom77/clearcut/README.md

 To apply a list of changes, just feed `cut` a file with a newline at the end, for example the file `oppenheimer/visualCuts.cfg`.
 This is done as follows:

 ```
-cat clearcut/oppenheimer/visualCuts.cfg | ./clearcut/cut oppenheimer_original.mkv oppenheimer_clean.mkv
+cat visualCuts.cfg | ../cut oppenheimer_original.mkv oppenheimer_clean.mkv
 ```

 ## File Structure

 Each movie will have its own folder, names using POSIX-compliant folder names.
-This isn't the wild west.
+It's easiest to put the actual movies in these folders as well - git will ignore all movie files.

 Each folder should have at least a `.cfg` file with a list of cuts and a `master.txt` with explanations of each cut, which allows for expansion and customization.
 If the master is changed, create a completely new `.cfg` file for those changes, leaving the others intact.
 New config files should only be created for significant changes; we don't want a new one for every permutation of cuts.